-Further information regarding the preliminary purchase price allocation is contained in Note 4 of the Unaudited Interim Condensed Consolidated Financial Statements for the three months and nine-month periods ended September 30, 2021.
+Further information regarding the preliminary purchase price allocation is contained in Note 6 of the 2021 Consolidated Financial Statements.

 Purchase of Island Truss

 On November 9, 2020, the Company completed the acquisition of certain assets of Island Truss (formerly owned by Vickers Island Truss, Ltd.), a truss design and manufacturing plant in Kauai, Hawaii.
 Island Truss is Kauai's only onisland truss manufacturing plant and has built a reputation for excellence in servicing the requirements of many of Kauai's finest hotels, resorts, homes and schools.